AymericPost/ibmlib-backup/README.md

                         Path to output generated SAVF on localhost.
 ```

-If you intend to get SAVFs of MYLIB and MYLIB2 library from myibmi.com as ACCADMIN:
+If you intend to get SAVFs of MYLIB and MYLIB2 libraries from myibmi.com as ACCADMIN:

 ```python ibmbackup.py -u ACCADMIN myibmi.com MYLIB MYLIB2```